lsheiba/gitpitch/PITCHME.md

 ## Kuberlab Cloud Platform
 ---
-for
+## for
 ---
 ## Artificial Intelligence
 ---

-## Build - Train - Deploy
+## Build * Train * Deploy
 ---

-- What you can do with Kuberlab
+1 What you can do with Kuberlab?
-- What do you need to have to use Kuberlab
+2 What do you need start using Kuberlab?
-- Short tour of Kuberlab
+4 Short tour of Kuberlab
-- Setup your Kuberlab environment
+5 Setup your Kuberlab environment
-- Your first project
+6 Your first project

 ---
 ### What you can do with Kuberlab?